M66B/FairEmail/docs/FAQ-es-rES.md

 Spam filtering, verification of the [DKIM](https://en.wikipedia.org/wiki/DomainKeys_Identified_Mail) signature and [SPF](https://en.wikipedia.org/wiki/Sender_Policy_Framework) authorization is a task of email servers, not of an email client.
 Servers generally have more memory and computing power, so they are much better suited to this task than battery-powered devices.
 Also, you'll want spam filtered for all your email clients, possibly including web email, not just one email client.
 Moreover, email servers have access to information, like the IP address, etc of the connecting server, which an email client has no access to.

 Of course you can report messages as spam with FairEmail, which will move the reported messages to the spam folder and train the spam filter of the provider, which is how it is supposed to work.
-Esto también se puede hacer automáticamente con [reglas de filtro](#user-content-faq71).
+This can be done automatically with [filter rules](#user-content-faq71) too.
 Blocking the sender will create a filter rule to automatically move future messages of the same sender into the spam folder.

 Note that you should not delete spam messages, also not from the spam folder, because the email server uses the messages in the spam folder to "learn" what spam messages are.